 Experienced BMLT developers and maintainers have reported that format codes are the main thing that service bodies argue about with respect to BMLT.
 On the one hand, it is better to avoid needlessly proliferating small variations on a format and cluttering up the list (which may confuse both people searching for meetings and also area webservants who are trying to figure out which codes to use).
 On the other hand, there may be some particular meeting format and description that is very important to a group.
 We will try to strike a balance between these two pulls.
 In addition, if we do introduce new codes, we will try to design a coherent set of formats, in consultation with the stakeholders who are particularly affected.

-Currently, the server uses the built-in BMLT codes, plus “Child Care Available (CC)” and “Smoke Break (SB)” codes.
-We also replaced the former GL code with three.
-Here are the three codes for GL meetings:
+Currently, the server uses the built-in BMLT codes, plus a few additional ones that have been requested.
+We also replaced the former GL code with four.
+Here are the various codes for GL meetings:

-The intent with this set of LGBT codes is to provide a coherent set of possible choices, one for “rainbow” meetings that welcome a wide range of addicts, and two others for meetings that want to be more separate.
+The intent with these codes is to provide a range of possible choices, including one for “rainbow” meetings that welcome a wide range of addicts, and G and L for meetings that want to be more separate.
 Again, note that individual meetings can always add a note just for that meeting with any additional information desired.